MicrosoftDocs/quantum-docs/articles/azure-quantum-common-issues.md

 ```

 This error occurs when there is a problem with the Q# program that causes the compilation to fail.
 To see the specific error that is causing the failure, run `dotnet build` in the same folder.

-## Creating a Quantum Workspace

-### Issue: The resource type could not be found in the namespace 'Microsoft.Quantum' for api version '2019-11-04-preview'

-Documentation for this issue is under construction.